Great UK WaterBlitz - Earthwatch Europe

 How will you use the data?

-What individual actions can I take to improve the health of our rivers?
+What individual actions can I take to improve the health of our freshwater bodies?

-Ensure that you dispose of waste products appropriately; avoid flushing wet wipes down the loo or tipping fats, oils and grease down the sink.
+Ensure that you dispose of waste products appropriately.
+Never flush wet wipes down the loo, or pour fats, oils and grease down the sink.
+Try to use natural cleaning products, rather than harsh chemicals.
 Remember, if it goes down the sink, it ends up in your drink.

 How can I partner with you on research projects?

-Earthwatch Euorpe is an Independent Research Organisation and we welcome conversations with academic partners.
-If you’d like to partner with us on the Great UK WaterBlitz or other freshwater citizen science projects, please contact Dr Sasha Woods, Earthwatch’s Director of Science and Policy.
+Earthwatch Europe is an Independent Research Organisation and we welcome conversations with academic partners.
+If you’d like to partner with us on the Great UK WaterBlitz or other freshwater citizen science projects, please contact water@earthwatch.org.uk.

 Website by AgencyForGood